 The county auditor maintains the integrity of financial administration of county government by overseeing the financial record-keeping for the county and to assure that all expenditures comply with the county budget.
 The county auditor must audit all bills approved for payment by the board of commissioners before checks are issued.
 All expenses must be legitimate with adequate funds to cover payments within each departmental budget.

 The county auditor's office is broken down into various divisions in order to best serve the public.
 Within these divisions you will find personal property, board of revisions, manufactured homes, estate tax, and vendor, dog and cigarette licensing, just to name a few.
 Located within the navigation bar to the left of the screen are all divisions of the auditor's office with clickable links to information on each area.

 *** HOMESTEAD EXEMPTION APPLICATION ***

 The application period for the program is open annually after the first Monday in January through the first Monday in June.
-The 2014 application period is January 7 – June 2, 2014.
-You can download a pdf version of the application by visiting:
+The 2015 application period is January 6 – June 1, 2015.
+Applications forms will become available during this time.

 To qualify for the program, a homeowner must:

 Own and occupy the home as their primary place of residence as of January 1 of the year for which they apply; and